-- > According to the company, R-CHOP therapy-a combination of rituximab with CHOP chemotherapy drugs (cyclophosphamide, doxorubicin, vincristine, and prednisolone)-was standard first-line treatment for low-grade NHL and mantle cell lymphoma (MCL) in Japan prior to December 2016.
+- According to the company, R-CHOP therapy-a combination of rituximab with CHOP chemotherapy drugs (cyclophosphamide, doxorubicin, vincristine, and prednisolone)-was standard first-line treatment for low-grade NHL and mantle cell lymphoma (MCL) in Japan prior to December 2016.
 In July 2018, Treakisym® was newly included as a standard treatment option for low-grade NHL and MCL in the Guidelines for Tumors of Hematopoietic and Lymphoid Tissues 2018 issued by the Japan Society of Hematology. - Phase III clinical trials conducted overseas have demonstrated that rituximab in combination with bendamustine (BR therapy) was safer and more efficacious than standard R-CHOP therapy for previously untreated low-grade NHL.
 These findings were presented at the American Society of Hematology Annual Meeting in December 2012 (see the Business section).

-SymBio forecasts SG&A expenses of JPY5.1bn (+32.0% YoY).
+SymBio forecasts SG&A expenses of JPY4.8bn (+24.3% YoY).

-- ▷ The company expects R&D expenses of JPY2.5bn (+36.8% YoY).
-It plans to continue developing Treakisym® for relapsed or refractory diffuse large B-cell lymphoma (r/r DLBCL) and liquid formulations of Treakisym® (RTD and RI formulations), Treakisym® (oral), and oral and intravenous rigosertib products. - > The company forecasts SG&A expenses excluding R&D at JPY2.5bn (+27.5% YoY).
+- The company expects R&D expenses of JPY2.0bn (+10.7% YoY).
+It plans to continue developing Treakisym® for relapsed or refractory diffuse large B-cell lymphoma (r/r DLBCL) and liquid formulations of Treakisym® (RTD and RI formulations), Treakisym® (oral), and oral and intravenous rigosertib products. - The company forecasts SG&A expenses excluding R&D at JPY2.7bn (+36.8% YoY).
 With the increase in product managers it expects a rise in personnel expenses and higher expenses due to more activities.
 As indicated earlier, SymBio plans to increase the number of product managers from 10 to 20, with a view to gaining market share for Treakisym® and building an in-house sales structure in FY12/20.
+The company also anticipates an increase in fees and commissions paid for expert consultations.